 - Remote Employee Travel/Expenses - Federal guidance requires employees be taxed on travel and other expense payments/reimbursements when the expenses are considered personal in nature – such as expenses for normal commuting between the employee's primary work location and their home or personal residence.
 University of Colorado guidance on this issue is currently under development.

-- Learn more by clicking on the Other Tax Issues link below.
+Learn more by clicking on the links below.